-	2) Prepare (with your Advisor) a draft of your Prospectus and submit to UHTC mid semester.
-UTHC will send the draft to committee to solicit comments.
+2) Prepare (with your Advisor) a draft of your Prospectus and submit it to the University Reader for comment.
 Once you have feedback, make requested changes and get approval from Advisor and University Reader.

-	3) Have the Thesis Advisor and Department Chair sign Prospectus signature sheet by last day of semester.
+3) Have the Thesis Advisor, University Reader, and Department Chair sign Prospectus signature sheet by last day of semester.
 UHTC will register you for HON 495.

 What does the Thesis process consist of?

 2) Mid semester, provide completed document/product to Committee

 4) Prior to the end of the semester and Honors Convocation, present project in a defense to Committee, get signatures on Thesis Committee Signature sheet at defense, then get Chairperson signature, if Chair not present at defense.